An overview of 14 generative AI writing tools

-The rapid adoption of ChatGPT has led to (or at least unearthed) a sea of generative AI tools designed to help us with everything from manual research to SEO optimisation to bonafide knowledge work.
+The rapid adoption of ChatGPT led to (or at least unearthed) a sea of generative AI tools designed to help us with everything from manual research to SEO optimisation to bonafide knowledge work.

 But if you’ve attempted to look into any one of these tools, you may’ve felt overwhelmed and given up entirely (understandable; I’ll confess to a certain level of overwhelm in my research for this piece).
-So to make things easier, we thought we’d run through 15 of the major players in the AI writing tools and content creation space.
+So to make things easier, we thought we’d run through 14 of the major players in the AI writing tools and content creation space.

-Here’s a quick outline of what exactly these tools are, their major use cases, and a few general advantages and limitations — as well as an overview of some tech you might want to consider, from Canva’s new Magic Write tool to ChatGPT itself.
+Here’s a quick outline of what exactly these tools are, their major use cases, and a few general advantages and limitations — as well as an overview of some tech you might want to consider, from Canva’s Magic Write tool to ChatGPT itself.

 What do the BBC, Tripadvisor, and Penguin have in common?

 They craft stunning, interactive web content with Shorthand.
 And so can you!
-Publish your first story for free — no code or web design skills required.
+Create your first story for free — no code or web design skills required.

 Sign up now.